siemens/ix/packages/documentation/docs/mobile.md

 ## Using Ionic

-To implement a mobile application you as a developer has many possibilities on choose a framework.
-In this example we are using Ionic + React to implement a mobile application which can be installed on your mobile device.
+Developers have many options when choosing a framework for implementing mobile applications.
+In this example we are using Ionic and React to implement a hybrid mobile application that can be deployed on your mobile device.

 ### Theming Ionic

-The first challenge is to provide a theme mapping between Siemens Industrial Experience and Ionic Framework.
+In the first step, we're going to create a theme mapping between Siemens Industrial Experience and Ionic Framework.

-Ionic uses CSS custom properties (variables) same as Siemens Industrial Experience, which makes is easy to map between the both theming systems.
+Ionic uses CSS custom properties (variables), just like Siemens Industrial Experience does.
+This makes is easy to map between the two theming systems.

-Here is an example of a default theme mapping [Repository Link](https://github.com/siemens/ix/blob/main/test-apps/ionic-test-app/src/theme/variables.css).
+Here is an example of a default theme mapping: [Repository Link](https://github.com/siemens/ix/blob/main/test-apps/ionic-test-app/src/theme/variables.css).

 ### Define safe areas

-Most modern mobile phones do not have a simple rectangle display, sometimes it has a radius sometimes it has a "notch" like the Iphone.
+Most devices nowadays do not have a rectangular display, but often feature rounded corners or characteristics like a display cut-out ("notch").

-To handle this areas there are existing [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env#safe-area-inset-top) called `safe-area-inset`
-You has an developer has to define these safe-areas to help the `ix-application` to layout the frame of your application correctly.
+To adapt our application to this , we need to set [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env#safe-area-inset-top) called `safe-area-inset`.
+This helps the `ix-application` to layout the frame of your application correctly.

 ```css
 --ix-safe-area-inset-top: env(safe-area-inset-top);